Someplace Wonderful

 Mardi Gras

-For several years while my husband and I were in the RV business, we kept pretty busy traveling.
-Typically we’d fly one-way once or twice a month, buy motor homes and vehicles, then drive them back home to sell.
-We’d go all over the United States but the route between Texas and Florida was our road most traveled.
-As we so often did, we’d stop for the night in Mississippi and/or Louisiana on our way back home to Texas.
-They were good halfway marks and rest stops for us.
+For several years while Harold and I were in the RV business, we kept very busy traveling.
+Typically we would buy one-way flights once or twice a month to go buy motorhomes at various locations, then drive them back home to Texas to sell.
+We traveled all over the United States, but the road between Texas and Florida was our most traveled route.
+We’d often stop for the night in Mississippi or Louisiana on our way home to Texas, as either state was a good halfway stopping point.

 In February of 2023, after once again seeing the Mardi Gras decorated trees, I decided to look a little more into the history of Mardi Gras.

-After a quick internet search I was reminded that the Mardi Gras tradition originally dates back well over 2000 years ago to the pagan celebrations of spring and fertility, which included raucous Roman festivals.
-When Christianity arrived in Rome, the religious leaders (Catholic) decided to incorporate these popular local traditions into their religion, which apparently was an easier task for them to do than abolishing them altogether.
+So one day I decided to look into this and did an internet search.
+I learned that the Mardi Gras tradition dates back well over 2,000 years to the pagan celebrations of spring and fertility, which included raucous Roman festivals.
+When Christianity arrived in Rome, the religious leaders (Catholicism) decided to incorporate these popular local pagan traditions into their religion, which apparently was an easier task than abolishing them altogether.
 As a result, the excess and debauchery of the Mardi Gras season became a prelude to Lent, the 40 days of fasting and penance between Ash Wednesday and Easter Sunday.
-Quite an interesting merger.
+Initially, I found the merger somewhat interesting, but the more I read, the more disturbing I found it.

 Growing up attending a Methodist church, I was somewhat familiar with Ash Wednesday and Lent.
-However years later, when I actually came into a saving relationship with Jesus Christ, I noticed the Baptist Church I attended didn’t really speak of Ash Wednesday or Lent.
-It was then I first learned that the practice of Ash Wednesday and Lent were actually man-made traditions.
-A few years later I learned that penance is also man-made, unbiblical, and is not the same thing as repentance.
-See https://www.gotquestions.org/penance-Bible.html
+However, years later, after I actually came into a saving relationship with Jesus Christ, I noticed the Baptist church I attended didn’t speak about Ash Wednesday or Lent.
+It was then I learned that the practices of Ash Wednesday and Lent were actually man-made traditions primarily found in the Catholic Church, and a few Protestant denominations such as the Methodist Church.
+A few years later I learned that penance is a Catholic sacrament and even though it may sound similar to repentance it’s not the same thing.

-See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
+“See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.”
 Colossians 2:8

-Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness.
+“Do not offer any part of yourself to sin as an instrument of wickedness, but rather offer yourselves to God as those who have been brought from death to life; and offer every part of yourself to him as an instrument of righteousness.”
 Romans 6:13

-Thus says the Lord, “Behold, I set before you the way of life and the way of death.
-Jeremiah 21:8
+“Thus says the Lord, ‘Behold, I set before you the way of life and the way of death.’”Jeremiah 21:8

 Gilligan’s Island